josephGZC/molecular_dynamics_MOFs_Cd/README.md

 [[back to contents](#contents)]

 <p align="justify">
 In analyzing the adsorption of the investigated MOFs, the <ins>performance of adosprtion</ins> and the <ins>mechanism of adsorption</ins> is explored.
 The performance was evaluated by counting the number of Cd atoms and water molecules found inside the MOFs, and subsequent calculation of  percent removal (i.e. percent of substance removed from the solution).
-A better-performing MOF correspond to adsorbing more Cd atoms (higher Cd percent removal) and adsoring less water molecules (lower water percent removal).
+A better-performing MOF correspond to adsorbing more Cd atoms (higher Cd percent removal) and adsorbing less water molecules (lower water percent removal).
 Adsorption behavior was explored by looking into guest molecule (Cd or water) distribution and MOF atom preference (other analysis such as adsorption energy and mean square displacement were not included here).
 Several python scripts were created to analyze the trajectory output from the simulations.
 Pandas was used to process CSV files while seaborn was employed to generate plots.
 </p>

 > <img src="https://github.com/user-attachments/assets/104f5bba-400c-45a1-a1b1-19e9a223078a" width="15" height="15"> &nbsp; **Analysis Flow Guide**